Some students in Years 10-13 will also undertake public exams, details of these can be found here.

 Year 11

 Students take another round of assessments, their pre-public examinations (PPE’s), in February / March, and students are more likely to sit a fuller suite of papers to give them a more accurate sense of what the full examination will be like.
 However, each subject area decides on their best assessment model for each cohort.
 Students will be issued another report of a similar nature of the first one as described above.
-The predicted grade given to students at this time is one that most likely reflects what they will achieve.
+The current working at grade given to students at this time is one that most likely reflects what they will achieve.

 Supporting Your Child During Exam Time (Young Minds)